 • Diffused aeration systems are classified as a coarse bubble of a fine pore.

-• Fine pore diffusers produce 1 to 3 mm bubbles by passing gas through a punched membrane or porous stone.
-They are called fine pore to distinguish them from turbine aerators that create fine bubbles using mechanical shearing action
+• Fine pore diffuser produces 1 to 3 mm bubbles by passing gas through a punched membrane or porous stone.
+They are called fine pore to distinguish them from turbine aerator that creates fine bubbles using the mechanical shearing action

-• Diffused aerators are also classified by geometry, such as “full floor coverage” or “spiral roll.”
-Full floor coverage systems spread the air across the entire tank bottom while spiral roll systems may have diffusers in narrow bands, often at the tank wall, and induce a rolling action of the fluid.
+• The diffused aerator is also classified by geometry, such as “full floor coverage” or “spiral roll.”
+Full floor coverage systems spread the air across the entire tank bottom while spiral roll systems may have the diffuser in narrow bands, often from the tank wall, and induce a rolling action of the fluid.

-• Surface aerators belong to the first generation of oxygen transfer technologies.
+• Surface aerator belongs to the first generation of oxygen transfer technologies.
 They are typically characterized by high OTR and low SAE values (in the range of 0.9-2.1 kgO2 kWh-1).
-Surface aerators shear the liquid into small droplets that are spread in a turbulent plume at several meters per second.
-The traveling droplets are in turbulent contact with the atmospheric air and typically oxygenate to at least half-saturation.
+Surface aerator shears the liquid into small droplets that are spread in a turbulent plume at several meters per second.
+The traveling droplets are in hard contact with the atmospheric air and typically oxygenate to at least half-saturation.
 As soon as they land on the free liquid surface, they mix with the liquid bulk, producing a typical DO pattern as in Fig. 2.
 There is no way to measure the mass of oxygen absorbed from the air around the aerator.
 Therefore, the SOTE or OTE cannot be defined.
 Efficiencies can only be quantified as SAE or AE.

-• Surface aerators always “pump in a circle.”
+• Surface aerator always “pump in a circle.”

 • This means that there is always a DO gradient in the tank